Train in Vain: Covers and samples

-"Train in Vain" has become an influential and well-known Clash song, covered by artists as diverse as the British indie dance band EMF, American country singer Dwight Yoakam, and San Francisco rockers Third Eye Blind.
+"Train in Vain" has become an influential and well-known song, covered by artists as diverse as the British indie dance band EMF, American country singer Dwight Yoakam, and San Francisco rockers Third Eye Blind.

 Annie Lennox recorded a soulful, dance-beat cover of the song on her 1995 album Medusa, and performed the song in her appearance during the twentieth season of Saturday Night Live.

-Drummer and producer Butch Vig of the U.S. rock group Garbage used a drum loop from "Train in Vain" in 1996 for the Garbage song "Stupid Girl".
+Drummer and producer Butch Vig of the US rock group Garbage used a drum loop from "Train in Vain" for their 1995 song "Stupid Girl".
 Joe Strummer and Mick Jones received a co-writing credit and royalties from the Garbage song under its original release.
 In 2007, when the song was remastered for a Garbage greatest hits album, the writing credit for the song named all four members of the Clash.

+Manic Street Preachers released a live cover of the song on their "You Stole the Sun from My Heart" single in 1999.

+The song was also covered by Atlanta alt-rock outfit Blueburst, featuring Marty Willson-Piper (the church, Noctorum, All About Eve) on guitar.
+Guitarist vocalist Craig Douglas Miller was inspired to make a slower and more somber version of the classic after the events of Summer 2020, when Miller noticed that the lyrics could have been a disillusioned American singing to their country.